Free Foreign Language Courses Online

 Learn a foreign language with these free online courses.
 See the full list of free foreign language courses and find the course that is right for you.

-Free Foreign Languages Courses
+Free Online Non-Credited Foreign Language Courses

 First Year Chinese I at Utah State University

 Students can learn basic writing, pronunciation and speaking techniques in the language.
 Taped speaking lessons, video lectures, writing lessons and grammar sheets are the available tools with which students formulate, practice and hone their skills.
 A textbook and two writing/exercise books are recommended for this course.

 Creole Language and Culture at the University of Notre Dame

 The emphasis here is on reading and writing in the Creole language, as well as social and cultural understandings of Haitian and Caribbean histories, economies, religion, music, film and politics.
 The free course follows a specific textbook, and mp3 (audio) files of lectures are available online.
 Films and music recordings are also recommended, and a list of additional reading is provided.
 The course is geared towards those considering professional or volunteer work in Haiti or other Caribbean countries.
 Although this is a self-directed course, the professor is willing to evaluate students via Skype or webclassroom.